numpy/numpy-tutorials/content/electrical/dc2.md

 plt.plot(Rload, Pload)
 ```

-> Challenge: Try using voltage division to calculate `Pload` directly
-> (ie without needing to calculate `Iload`)

-### Part 2b: Using numpy to find Rload
+### Part 2b: Using NumPy to find Rload

 Looking at the plot, it does seem that when `Rload = Rth` there is maximum power
 transfer.
 But it is not 100% clear.
-Use numpy to find the exact value of `Rload`
+You can use NumPy to find the exact value of `Rload`
-that makes `Pload` maximum
+that makes `Pload` maximum.

 ```python
 Pmax = np.max(Pload) # Finding the maximum value of Pload